tefkah/thesis-writing/Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions.md

 # Infinite idealizations resemble Sorites because both have discontinuous transitions

-# Context

-My thesis heavily centers around two topics: [[infinite idealizations]] and [[vagueness]]/[[sorites paradox]].
+My thesis heavily centers around two topics: [[Infinite Idealizations]] and [[vagueness]]/[[Sorites Paradox]].
 I want to basically find an answer to the latter, and to do so I am looking at the former, and this is the reason why.
 I am stuck writing [[FQHE Intro to show Ronnie and Guido]]

+# Similarity
-# Infinite Idealizations are similar to Sorites paradoxes because both are mathematical/logical reasons for why common explanations of phenomena don't (immediately) work out
+ Infinite Idealizations are similar to Sorites paradoxes because both are mathematical/logical reasons for why common explanations of phenomena don't (immediately) work out

 Vagueness/Sorites paradox is having a continuous or discrete transition from one concept/object/... to another, where at the one end a predicate is true and at the other a predicate is false, and there being equally good reasons for believing that neither predicate actually can change.